Why Non-Electric Coffee Makers For Camping & Everyday Use?

 Most kettles and teapots you will use to boil the water for most of these non-electric coffee makers are durable but the gooseneck style that is mostly used for pour-over coffee can be a little more fragile because of the long slim neck.

-Other more durable styles of kettles work great for pour-over coffee but if you prefer the gooseneck kettles make sure store it somewhere safe.
+Other more durable styles of kettles work great for pour-over coffee but if you prefer the gooseneck kettles make sure to store it somewhere safe.

 How much coffee do you need to make?

 The single cup pour over coffee cone and AeroPress are great for one person, but if you need to make more than one cup of coffee you have to change the filter and add more grounds.
 The Moka is great for maybe 2 mugs of coffee at most unless you buy the extra large size.

 If you need to make coffee for a lot of people the larger pour over non-electric coffee maker with the carafe, the french press, or the percolator are the best options.